-[If you find that the plaintiff has proved both of these elements, your verdict should be for the plaintiff.
-If, on the other hand, the plaintiff has failed to prove either of these elements, your verdict should be for the defendant.]
+If you find that the plaintiff has proved all three of these elements, your verdict should be for the plaintiff.
+If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.